pharmaR/riskassessment/CONTRIBUTING.md

 ### Utils

-- `SQLite.sql` creates the database schema to be filled in with application data.
-  [TODO: ....not sure when this script is actually used?]
 - `utils.R`
   - `db_fun` connects to database.
 This function is called in `app.R` to populate the drop-down of packages either already included in the database